bokkypoobah/StatusNetworkTokenAudit/audit/README.md

 ## Recommendations

-* There are many moving parts to this set of contracts
-  * On deployment to Mainnet, scripts should be used to check for the correctness of the state of these contracts
+* There are many moving parts to this set of contracts.
+On deployment to Mainnet, scripts should be used to confirm the interactions, status and transactions flowing through these contracts
-    * e.g., the multisig wallet accounts, DynamicCeiling hashes
-    * e.g., ethers will be locked up in ContributionWallet forever if the `multisig` address, or `endBlock` and `contribution` address are incorrect
-  * Scripts should be created to check, confirm and monitor that the state of these contracts are correct, e.g., funds received by StatusContribution and ContributionWallet should match up
-* [ ] LOW IMPORTANCE **ContributionWallet** There is a hard coded block number that should be converted into a constant
+* VERY LOW IMPORTANCE **ContributionWallet** There is a hard coded block number that should be converted into a constant
+* VERY LOW IMPORTANCE - There is no default `function ()` that rejects ethers sent to this DevTokensHolder, DynamicCeiling, SGTExchanger and SNTPlaceholder, but there are `claimTokens(0x0)` functions in these contracts that will enable the owner to manually retrieve any accidentally sent ethers, and send them back to the originating accounts if necessary

 <br />